IsaacGuillen1/Optogenetics-Electrophysiology-/README.md

     {'GZ 04'                }          0.046471      22.071      232.11     -73.224
     {'GZ 05'                }          0.048677       21.94      211.21     -78.823

-Analyzing criteria if Ra is >20% MOhms or <-20% MOhms:
+Analyzing criteria if Ra is >20% or <-20% from baseline:

     Ra_Criteria%   Ri_Criteria%   I_Holding_Criteria%
     ___________    ___________    __________________